19 Secrets to Steal from People Who Never Get Sick

 The act of drinking tea—as well as inhaling the steam that’s produced by a hot beverage—may stimulate hair follicles in the nose, making it easier for you to move germs out of your nose when you breathe.
 (You may think that taking medicines can improve your health, but here are everyday medication habits that could make you sick.)

 iStock/Jacob Ammentorp Lund

 You might not think having a social network would count a much as diet and exercise when it comes to good health.
-But studies have found good buddies can protect against everything from memory loss to heart attacks to infectious diseases.
+But studies suggest that having good buddies can protect against everything from memory loss to heart attacks to infectious diseases.
 In The Secrets of People Who Never Get Sick, Stone shares the story of Sydney Kling, a former nurse and teacher, who can’t remember being ill in all her 75 years.
 She credits this to the fact that she is constantly seeking out new friends.
 Sociability, she claims, increases self-esteem, which in turn, supports the immune system.
 Here’s some other ways you can easily boost your immune system.

 They don’t skimp on protein